-Something she just said applies to every industry or profession, and bears a bit of discussion here on the Myrland Marketing Minutes blog.
+Something she just said applies to every industry or profession and bears a bit of discussion here on The Myrland Marketing Minute Blog.

 If you are trying to figure out how to position your practice with your clients and potential clients, they don’t care that you’re a lawyer.
 They care about what you can do for them.

 “I’m always telling people to think three or four layers outside your brand.
 If you’re a plastic surgeon, maybe the discussion stems around body image, healthy lifestyles, and increasing self-esteem.

 Which seems counter-intuitive perhaps, but you want to speak to the lifestyle concerns of your potential customers and the things they relate to.

 As they say, people don’t want a drill, they want a hole.
 Figure out what underlying denominators your prospects have in common that would lead them to your product or service three or four steps down the line.
 THAT is the discussion you should be part of.”

 Your Clients Want A Solution, Not A Title